malloydata/malloy/docs/_src/language/source.md

 }
 ```

-When defining an explore in this way, all the columns from
+When defining a source in this way, all the columns from
 the source table are available for use in field definitions
 or queries.